 - Stress testing takes the process a step further and is used for gorging how our software will react at or beyond its peak load.
 Stress testing aims to overload the application on purpose until it’s broken by applying realistic and unrealistic packs and areas.
 By using stress testing, we will find the failure point of our piece of software.

-- Endurance testing, also known as soak testing, is used to analyze an application’s behaviour and the specific amount of simulated load long amount of time.
+- Endurance testing, also known as soak testing, is used to analyze an application’s behavior and the specific amount of simulated load long amount of time.
 The goal is to recognize how our system will behave under sustained use, making it a much longer procedure than load or stress testing.
 A significant piece of tolerance testing is that it helps in revealing memory leaks.

 - Spike testing is a type of load test used to determine how our software testing strategies will respond to substantially more massive bursts of concurrent use of a system’s activities over differing amounts of time.
 Ideally, this will help us understand what will happen when the load is suddenly or drastically increased.